shameenakoodan/restcountries-frontend/README.md

 - Filter countries by region.
 - Click on a country to view detailed information on a separate page.
 - Navigate to bordering countries from the detail page.
-- Toggle between light and dark color themes (optional).
+- Toggle between light and dark color themes.

 ## Getting Started
 ### Prerequisites